AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 >[!CAUTION]
 >
 >By default, there is no security zone configured for the operator.
-To connect to Adobe Campaign with AEM as a Cloud Service, you must select one as detailed in the previous steps.
+For AEM to connect to Adobe Campaign, you must select a zone as detailed in the previous steps.
 >
 >Adobe strongly recommends creating a security zone dedicated to AEM to avoid any security issues.
 For more on this topic, please refer to the [Adobe Campaign Classic documentation.](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/security-zones.html)

-1. Return to the `aemserver` operator and select the **General** tab.
+1. In the Campaign client, return to the `aemserver` operator and select the **General** tab.

 1. Click the **Reset password...** link.